intel/rmd/docs/Prerequisite.md

 ## Software

-RMD depends on linux `resctrl` sysfs, for upstream linux kernel version, it should be higher than 4.10, or any linux distro which has enabled `resctrl` interface.
+RMD cache module depends on linux `resctrl` sysfs.
+For `resctrl` support upstream linux kernel version should be higher than 4.10 or any linux distro which has enabled `resctrl` interface is needed.

 To check if your host supports `resctrl` or not, check the out put of this command line: